 School District Virtual Instruction Program.
 The 2008 Legislature created the School District Virtual Instruction Program (s.
 1002.45, F.S.).
-Beginning in 2009-10, all school districts offered full-time, district-level virtual instruction programs for their students in grades K-12.
+Beginning in 2009-10, all school districts offered full-time, LEA-level virtual instruction programs for their students in grades K-12.
 The instruction in these programs takes place in an interactive environment in which the teacher and student are separated by time and space.
 Students primarily access their virtual instruction program from home.
 This program is designated by law (s.
-1002.20, F.S.) as a public school choice option within the school district.
-Districts have a number of options for offering this choice to their students, including the following: contracting with FLVS, establishing a franchise of FLVS, contracting with FDOE-approved providers, or entering into agreements with other school districts.
-FLVS and the private providers are responsible for providing the administration; instruction; teachers and staff; curriculum; learning management and student information systems; and the technology, infrastructure, and support necessary to provide a full-time, turn-key virtual instruction program for district students.
-The providers of full-time virtual programs under contract with school districts are held accountable for student achievement through a statewide school grade based on the performance of the students in all of their district programs.
-The contract for any provider earning less than a 'C' performance grade for two out of four years must be terminated.
+1002.20, F.S.) as a public school choice option within the LEA.
+Districts have a number of options for offering this choice to their students, including the following: operating their own program, contracting with FLVS, establishing a district franchise of FLVS, contracting with FDOE-approved providers, and entering into agreements with other school districts.
+In 2010-11, more

+LEAs will be operating their own virtual instruction programs rather than using private providers.
+For example, twice as many LEAs will be operating their own franchises of FLVS (from 17 in 2009-10 to 34 in 2010-11).
+LEAs provide the administration and teachers for their franchises while using the highly-rated FLVS curriculum.
+The providers of full-time virtual programs under contract with school districts are held accountable for student achievement through a statewide school grade based on the performance of the students in all of their LEA programs.
+The contract for any provider earning less than a "C" performance grade for two out of four years must be terminated.
 Funding for these programs is based on successful completions (completion of the program and promotion to a higher grade level for students in grades K-5 and successful course or credit completion for students in grades 6-12) [s.
 1011.61(1)(c)1.b.III, IV, and V, F.S.].